ooliver1/eludris/plan.md

 Changing your password automatically invalidates all your tokens.

-Upon connecting to the websocket and sending an auth request, you get a Websocket token which unlike your other tokens or password aren't hashed which reduces the load on the server for every request you send, you can still use your session token but if you're going to connect to the websocket, it's recommended to use the provided websocket token.
+Upon connecting to the gateway (Pandemonium) and sending an auth request, you get a Pandemonium token which unlike your other tokens or password aren't hashed to reduces the load on the server for every request you send, you can still use your session token but if you're going to connect to Pandemonium, it's recommended to use the provided Pandemonium token.

-The websocket tokens are stored temporarily in the cache and are deleted after the client disconnects meaning you can't reuse a websocket token after you disconnect.
+Pandemonium tokens are stored temporarily in the cache and are deleted after the client disconnects meaning you can't reuse a Pandemonium token after you disconnect.

 ## End To End Encryption (e2ee)